davcri/Unibox-Ajax/README.md

 If you want to install Unibox on your pc follow these steps :

 1. Create an empty database on your DBMS (ie: 'mysql') and name it as you want (ie: ```unibox```).
-2. Put all the source code in a folder accessible from the web.
+2. Put all the source code in a folder accessible from your local HTTP server.
 You can do that by putting the source code in your HTTP server's document root.
 3. Open the browser and go to the path where you stored the source code (ie: ```localhost/path/to/unibox```)
 4. Follow the guided installation.